What Sort of Equipment Do You Need to Go Camping?

 Camping Utility Knife & Lanterns

-When it comes to unexpected emergencies, a Swiss army knife, rope, and a lantern can truly work wonders.
+When it comes to unexpected emergencies, an emergency kit with a Swiss army knife or camping hatchet, rope, and a lantern can truly work wonders.
 A Swiss army knife has everything from a corkscrew to scissors to a bottle opener, and it can make it easier to have fun and make reservations on the site.
 Ropes can be used to hang up coolers of food so animals don’t get to them, or to help people who are stuck in the water or the mud.

 If you take nothing else camping, take a cast-iron cooking skillet with you.
 A camping good cast-iron skillet can be used for many other things than frying bacon and eggs.
 It can be used to boil water for freeze-dried foods & heat a can of beans.
 It can even be used to clean your shirt (with soap and warm water).

 A GPS on a phone may not be very helpful if campers don’t have a signal.
 And often not very helpful even if they do have one.
 A GPS often can’t predict what you’ll find in remote areas of the woods, and this can take unsuspecting campers down some very bad roads.
-There are ways to preload maps onto a phone so they can be accessed offline.
-But experts say campers should also have a regular map of the area handy as well as a compass.
+There are ways to preload maps onto a phone, so they can be accessed offline.
+But experts say campers should also have a regular map of the area handy as well as a compass for hiking.
+If you’ve never used one before, make sure you learn how to use the compass.
 You may also want to take advantage of the specialized knowledge in the area too.
 Ask people in the nearby stores or nature centers what to watch out for, and the best ways to navigate a space.

 Camping is a great activity for you, your friends and/or family.
 But once out in the wilds, its important that you prepared and brought along the items you need.
 Bringing the right items means a fun and exciting time camping.